mattslay/Visual-FoxPro-Toolkit-for-.NET/Readme.md

 # Visual FoxPro Toolkit for .NET
 Many years ago someone created a pretty exhaustive .Net Library of FoxPro functions that were identified as nice Fox Stuff to have in .Net.
 They matched the function names, parameters and return types exactly, as I recall.
 The source code is available in C# or you can just download the DLL.

-I created this repo as a helpful resource in case anyone has a hard time finding it on the wed.
+I created this repo as a helpful resource in case anyone has a hard time finding it on the web.

 Info about it:
   www.codemag.com/article/0209071/The-Visu...Pro-Toolkit-for-.NET